logzio/logz-docs/_source/logzio_collections/_log-sources/aws/kinesis.md

     LogzioURL
     : Your Logz.io listener URL.
       If your Logz.io login URL is app-eu.logz.io, use `https://listener-eu.logz.io:8071`.
-      If your Logz.io login URL is app.logz.io, use `https://listener.logz.io:8071`. <br />
+      If your Logz.io login URL is app.logz.io, use `https://listener.logz.io:8071`. \\
       <span class="default-param">`https://listener.logz.io:8071`</span>

     LogzioTYPE
     : The log type you'll use with this Lambda.
-      This can be a [built-in log type]({{site.baseurl}}/user-guide/log-shipping/built-in-log-types.html), or a custom log type. <br />
+      This can be a [built-in log type]({{site.baseurl}}/user-guide/log-shipping/built-in-log-types.html), or a custom log type. \\
       Please note that you should create a new Lambda for each log type you use.
       <span class="default-param">`logzio_kinesis_stream`</span>

     LogzioFORMAT
     : `json` or `text`.
-      If `json`, the Lambda function will attempt to parse the message field as JSON and populate the event data with the parsed fields. <br />
+      If `json`, the Lambda function will attempt to parse the message field as JSON and populate the event data with the parsed fields. \\
       <span class="default-param">`text`</span>

     LogzioCOMPRESS
     : Set to `true` to compress logs before sending them.
-Set to `false` to send uncompressed logs. <br />
+Set to `false` to send uncompressed logs. \\
       <span class="default-param">`false`</span>

     KinesisStreamBatchSize
-    : The largest number of records to read from your stream at one time. <br />
+    : The largest number of records to read from your stream at one time. \\
       <span class="default-param">`100`</span>

     KinesisStreamStartingPosition
     : The position in the stream to start reading from.
-      For more information, see [ShardIteratorType](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html) in the Amazon Kinesis API Reference. <br />
+      For more information, see [ShardIteratorType](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html) in the Amazon Kinesis API Reference. \\
       <span class="default-param">`LATEST`</span>

 4. Check Logz.io for your logs